BalintCsala/VanillaPuddingTart/README.md

+If you like this shader, consider supporting me on [patreon](https://www.patreon.com/balintshaders)

 # ❗ <ins>Before you try it out, read this!</ins> ❗

 **The graphics option has to be on _Fabulous!_.** (Escape -> Settings -> Video settings -> Graphics: ...)